 Who should be reading this blogging need to knows, updated?
 Well, if you have a blog, If you’re a blogger, or if you write posts and publish them.
 If somebody or a whole bunch of somebodies read posts that you have written online.
 Cool, you need to check out these blogging need to know updates.
 I’m sure you will appreciate this post update on some of the newer guidelines.

 A note of introduction:

-I live in somewhat of a split world between my followers from social media and my WP followers.
-Both groups have very different interests and enjoy quite different levels of understanding of the intricacies of blogging and social media.
-This post and my other basic blogging posts on this blog I write especially for you, my WP friends.
-Lucky you eh?
+I live in somewhat of a split world between my followers from social media and my WP.com followers.
+Both groups have very different interests and enjoy different levels of understanding of the intricacies of blogging and social media.
+I am writing this post for my WP.com friends, newer bloggers, and anyone who feels they need some blogging tips.

-- #1 Almost everything else that is listed will relate to this point in one way or another.
-The top #1 can’t get around it no matter what, thing to know, is that you and your site’s ranking is now based on trustworthiness.
+- #1.
+Almost everything else that is listed will relate to this point in one way or another.
+The top #1, can’t get around it no matter what, thing you need to know, is that you and your site’s ranking is now based on trustworthiness.

 - To summarize in English: Google (the primary ranking system) expects you personally (yes you as a person are now ranked and keep that rank) and your site: to be and have the best possible, high quality and well-organized structure and information.
 That means no crap, fake, cheating, cutting corners, or anything that isn’t properly referenced.
 They believe that this standard helps ensure better customer satisfaction and that is the top priority of Google.

 - The old days of cheating and buying backlinks, for example, are gone.
 It is much better to have fewer, high-quality backlinks now.
 In fact, a large quantity, of low-level backlinks is automatically suspect.